July 22 – Three Days in Sunny Zeeland

 July 15 – Experiencing Three Days in One

-IMG_0944Sadly my first picture of the day was a wreck.
+IMG_0944Sadly my first picture of the day was a traffic wreck.

-We had just got off the ferry, while waiting in traffic, we heard a huge crash and saw a person flying through the air, then tumbling across the asphalt and she landed beside our car on the pavement.
+We had just got off the Texel ferry, while waiting in traffic, we heard a loud crash and saw a person flying through the air, then tumbling across the asphalt and she landed beside our car on the pavement.
 It was horrific.

-A 23 year old woman cyclist had clipped the front end of a car.
+A 23 year old woman motor cyclist had clipped the front end of a car.
 The car had been pulling out of a side road.
-It was actually her fault in our opinion and something must have distracted her because she had plenty of room to swerve, as he was barely across the middle line.
+It was actually her fault in our opinion and something must have distracted her because she had plenty of room to swerve, as the car was barely across the middle line.

 I was out of the car so fast that I don’t even remember getting out.
 Han says I was the first one to get to her.